 Household median income is calculated by adding all sources of income from all adult occupants of the household, related or not, including, but not limited to, social security, child support, alimony, public assistance, interest income, pensions, income from other assets and employment income.

-NSP - Home Purchase AssistanceThe City of St. Petersburg Housing and Community Development Department provides loans to financially assist income eligible first time home buyers with the down payment and closing costs associated with the purchase of home offered for sale through the City's Neighborhood Stabilization Program (NSP) or others homes for sale located within the city limits,
+NSP - Home Purchase AssistanceWhen NSP Homes for Sale become available the City of St. Petersburg Housing and Community Development Department will provide loans to financially assist income eligible first time home buyers with the down payment and closing costs associated with the purchase of home offered for sale through the City's Neighborhood Stabilization Program (NSP).

 The city's Home Buyer Assistance Program provides 0% second mortgage loans, the amount of which is determined by the sales price of the home.